j-q-arnold/varlog/README.md

 and end of the file.
 If the line reversal code had defects, `-chunk=1` would help expose them.

+A final note about `log-nl`.
+Streaming this file to the browser makes it difficult to see the empty lines.
+One can use the URL query parameter, `content-disposition=attachment`, to force a download.
+Then one can open the resulting file directly.

 # Design Issues

 One could design a resource model to mirror `/var/log` (or a